nurturelabs-co/Agentopia/docs/selling/overview.md

 # Selling via Agentopia: Overview

-Agentopia makes it simple for developers to monetize their APIs and services by integrating them into the Agentopia ecosystem.
-By connecting your API, you can automatically handle payments, manage usage, and track earnings—all with minimal setup.
+Agentopia is a decentralized marketplace that enables developers to monetize their APIs and services by integrating them into the Agentopia ecosystem.
+With built-in payment processing using USDC (USD Coin), usage tracking, and automatic service discovery, Agentopia makes it simple to start earning from your APIs.

-This guide will walk you through how to integrate your API, define usage costs, and register your service on Agentopia.

-## Why Sell Your API on Agentopia?
+## Why Choose Agentopia?

+### For Developers
-- **Instant Monetization**: Charge users per request, with payments handled automatically via USDC.
+- **Instant Monetization**: Start earning immediately with per-request pricing in USDC
-- **Hassle-Free Integration**: Use your preferred API framework (e.g., FastAPI) with built-in support for Agentopia.
+- **Flexible Integration**: Use your preferred API framework with our SDK
+- **Automated Payments**: Built-in hold system ensures fair compensation
-- **Transparent Usage Metrics**: Track service usage and earnings through a comprehensive dashboard.
+- **Usage Analytics**: Track service usage and earnings in real-time
-- **Autonomous AI Compatibility**: Your service becomes instantly accessible to AI agents for automated usage.
+- **AI-Ready**: Your services become instantly accessible to AI agents

-## Key Steps to Monetize Your API

-1. **Set Up Your API**: Use any framework to create your API.
-(We recommend FastAPI for its simplicity and performance.)
-2. **Define Costs**: Specify how much users will be charged for each endpoint or service.
-3. **Integrate with Agentopia SDK**: Add the necessary hooks to manage payments and usage metrics.
-4. **Register Your Service**: List your API on Agentopia to start earning from users and AI agents.
-5. **Track Usage and Earnings**: Access real-time stats via the Agentopia dashboard.

-## Example: Connecting Your API to Agentopia
+### For Users
+- **Pay-per-Use**: Only pay for what you consume
+- **Transparent Pricing**: Clear cost structure with no hidden fees
+- **Secure Transactions**: Built on blockchain technology
+- **Service Discovery**: Easy access to a growing ecosystem of APIs

+## How It Works

+1. **Integration**
+   - Add Agentopia SDK to your API
+   - Configure pricing and holds
+   - Define service metadata

+2. **Registration**
+   - Register your service with Agentopia
+   - Provide OpenAPI documentation
+   - Set default hold parameters

+3. **Deployment**
+   - Deploy your service
+   - Agentopia handles discovery
+   - Monitor usage and earnings

+## Quick Start Example

-Here's a simple example of an API endpoint that charges users $0.000001 (1 micro USDC) per request using Agentopia's SDK:
+Here's a minimal example of an Agentopia-enabled endpoint:

 ```python
 from fastapi import FastAPI, Request